-Digital Retro is a coffee table paperback book which tells the story behind 44 classic computers of the Seventies and Eighties.
+Digital Retro is a coffee table book by Cameralabs’ Editor Gordon Laing, and a great gift for geeks!
+It tells the story behind 44 classic computers of the Seventies and Eighties.
 This was a unique period in the history of computing when a bewildering array of machines battled for supremacy in a melting pot which would shape the industry.

 Some machines were aimed at homes or schools.
 Others targeted business travellers.
 A handful confidently pursued world domination and many became household names.
 It was a time when the smallest of operations could launch a computer to compete with the largest corporations.
 But by the end of the Eighties, virtually every single one had become extinct.

 Digital Retro reveals the inspiration behind each machine, it’s goals, specifications and what ultimately went wrong.
 Each and every model was tracked down from museums and private collections to be lovingly photographed.
 Where possible the original designers and engineers of each system were interviewed to ensure technical and historic accuracy.